Manuelp-12/Android-Allergen-App/README.md

     <img src="https://github.com/user-attachments/assets/c73e1efe-3c56-4e84-b33f-3863baa4ea04" width="270">
   </p>
 </span>
 The history screen shows the user's previously scanned products and their attributes such as the product image, name, and brand, as well as its risk to the user.
-It also includes an arrow on the right side which takes the user to the complete product attribute screen shown above.
+It also includes an arrow on the right side which takes the user to the complete product attribute screen shown above in the "Product Attributes" section.